Vimpel-O-O/AiCalendar/README.md

 # AI Calendar Assistant 📅

-An intelligent desktop assistant that helps you generate and schedule calendar events using natural language prompts.
+A useful desktop assistant application that helps you generate and schedule calendar events using natural language prompts.
 It integrates ChatGPT for interpreting text and Google Calendar APIs for event creation.
 Comes with a simple GUI for user interaction.

+With this program, I was able to save a lot of time keeping my calendar up to date and boost my productivity by reducing recurring manual work and giving more attention to the schedule structure itself.

 ---

 ## 🚀 Features

-- 🗨️ Accepts natural language input (e.g., "Math class next Friday at 1 PM")
+- 🗨️ Accepts natural language input (e.g., "Book a meeting with Sarah next Monday at 10 AM")
 - 🤖 Uses ChatGPT to parse and extract event details
 - 📅 Automatically creates events in your Google Calendar
 - 🖥️ Lightweight desktop GUI interface